-- 14. At the same session, the General Assembly, by resolution 689 A (VII) of 21 December 1952, established the Special Committee on Measures to Limit the Duration of Regular Sessions of the General Assembly, consisting of 15 Member States.
-By resolution 689 B (VII) of the same date, the Assembly adopted an amendment to rule 2 whereby the Assembly would, at the beginning of each session, fix "a closing date for the session" rather than "a target date for the closing of the session". - 15.
-At its eighth session, the General Assembly considered the report of the Special Committee on Measures to Limit the Duration of Regular Sessions of the General Assembly12 and, by resolution 791 (VIII) of 23 October 1953, decided: - (a) To amend rules 38 and 39, relating to the composition of the General Committee:
+18. At the same session, the General Assembly considered the reports of the Fifth and Sixth Committees (A/2326 and A/2349) and, by resolution 689 A (VII) of 21 December 1952, established the Special Committee on Measures to Limit the Duration of Regular Sessions of the General Assembly, consisting of 15 Member States.
+By resolution 689 B (VII) of the same date, the Assembly decided to amend rule 2 whereby the Assembly shall, at the beginning of each session, fix "a closing date for the session" rather than "a target date for the closing of the session".

-Official Records of the General Assembly, Seventh Session, Annexes, agenda item 53, document A/2174.

-12 Ibid., Eighth Session, Annexes, agenda item 54, document A/2402.
+19. At its eighth session, the General Assembly considered the report of the Sixth Committee (A/2512 and A/2512/Corr.1), which had considered the report of the Special Committee on Measures to Limit the Duration of Regular Sessions of the General Assembly,14 and, by resolution 791 (VIII) of 23 October 1953, decided:

+(a) To amend rules 38 and 39, relating to the composition of the General Committee;

-- (b) To amend rule 98, 13 relating to priorities in the consideration of items in the Main Committees. - 16.
-At its ninth session, the General Assembly, by resolution 844 (IX) of 11 October 1954, adopted six special rules designed to govern its procedure for the examination of reports and petitions relating to the Territory of South West Africa.14 - 17.
-At its eleventh session, the General Assembly, at the 577th plenary meeting on 15 November 1956, decided: - (a) To establish an eighth vice-presidency of the Assembly; - (b) To change the name of the "Ad Hoc Political Committee" to "Special Political Committee" and to confer a permanent character or that Committee.
+(b) To amend rule 98,15 relating to priorities in the consideration of items in the Main Committees.

+20. At its ninth session, the General Assembly considered part I of the report of the Fourth Committee (A/2747) and, by resolution 844 (IX) of 11 October 1954, adopted six special rules designed to govern its procedure for the examination of reports and petitions relating to the Territory of South West Africa.16

+21. At its eleventh session, the General Assembly considered the second and third reports of the General Committee (A/3344 and A/3349) and, at the 577th plenary meeting on 15 November 1956, decided:

+(a) To establish an eighth vice-presidency of the Assembly;

+(b) To change the name of the "Ad Hoc Political Committee" to "Special Political Committee" and to confer a permanent character or that Committee.

-At the same session, the General Assembly, by resolution 1104 (XI) of 18 December 1956, adopted consequential amendments to rules 31, 38, 39 and 101.
-15
+At the same session, the General Assembly considered the report of the Sixth Committee (A/3404) and, by resolution 1104 (XI) of 18 December 1956, decided to amend rules 31, 38, 39 and $101.^{17}$

-- 18. At its twelfth session, the General Assembly, by resolution 1192 (XII) of 12 December 1957, decided to increase the number of Vice-Presidents of the Assembly from 8 to 13 and adopted consequential amendments to rules 31 and 38.
-In an annex to the resolution, the Assembly approved the pattern according to which the Vice-Presidents should be elected. - 19.
-At its sixteenth session, the General Assembly, by resolution 1659 (XVI) of 28 November 1961, decided to increase the membership of the Advisory Committee on Administrative and Budgetary Questions from 9 to 12 and adopted consequential amendments to rules 156 and 157.
-16 - 20.
-At its seventeenth session, the General Assembly, at the 1162nd plenary meeting on 30 October 1962, established the Ad Hoc Committee on the Improvement of the Methods of Work of the General Assembly, consisting of 18 members.
-By resolution 1845 (XVII) of 19 December 1962, the Assembly decided to continue the Ad Hoc Committee.
+22. At its twelfth session, the General Assembly considered the report of the Special Political Committee (A/3781) and, by resolution 1192 (XII) of 12 December 1957, decided to increase the number of Vice-Presidents of the Assembly from 8 to 13 and decided to amend rules 31 and 38.
+In an annex to the resolution, the Assembly approved the pattern according to which the Vice-Presidents should be elected.

+23. At its sixteenth session, the General Assembly considered the report of the Fifth Committee (A/4973) and, by resolution 1659 (XVI) of 28 November 1961, decided to increase the membership of the Advisory Committee on Administrative and Budgetary Questions from 9 to 12 and decided to amend rules 156 and 157.18

+24. At its seventeenth session, the General Assembly, at the 1162nd plenary meeting on 30 October 1962, considered the proposal of the President of the General Assembly and established the Ad Hoc Committee on the Improvement of the Methods of Work of the General Assembly, consisting of 18 members.
+The Assembly considered the report of the Ad Hoc Committee (A/5370) and, by resolution 1845 (XVII) of 19 December 1962, decided to continue the Ad Hoc Committee.

+25. At its eighteenth session, the General Assembly considered the report of the Ad Hoc Committee on the Improvement of the Methods of

-14 By resolution 2372 (XXII) of 12 June 1968, the General Assembly decided that "South West Africa" would be known as "Namibia".
+16 By resolution 2372 (XXII) of 12 June 1968, the General Assembly decided that "South West Africa" would be known as "Namibia".
 See introduction, para.
-42.
+46.